What You’ll Learn 💾

 File export

-When you s the File export option from the toolbar, the following display appears:
+When you select the File Export option from the toolbar, the following window appears:

-Export file name: Name of the exported file.
+Export file name: The name of the exported file.

-File directory: Name of the folder where the exported files are saved.
-Select it with a double click from the dropdown list.
+File directory: The folder where the exported files are saved.
+Select it by double-clicking from the drop-down list.

-Existing files: List of existing files in the selected folder that are the same type.
+Existing files: Displays a list of existing files of the same type in the selected folder.

-Export file type: A list of available exported file types.
+Export file type: A list of available file types for export.

 Excel (*.xls)

-Microsoft Excel spreadsheet software.
-Please note that Excel is not the best option for large amounts of data.
+Standard spreadsheet software.
+Please note that Excel is not the best option for handling large amounts of data.

 DIAdem (*.dat)

-Powerful data analysis package for the automotive industry.
-Diadem has an option to export certain groups of channels at a specific sample rate, so the resulting data file is shorter.
-We can achieve this by de-selecting Export all channel groups with full rate and defining the rate for each channel group (PAD, CAN, GPS, Plugin, and Math).
-If -1 is entered, the data will be exported at a full rate.
+A powerful data analysis package for the automotive industry.
+DIAdem allows exporting selected groups of channels at a specific sample rate, resulting in shorter data files.
+This can be achieved by deselecting Export all channel groups with full rate and defining the rate for each channel group (PAD, CAN, GPS, Plugin, and Math).
+If -1 is entered, the data will be exported at the full rate.

 Matlab (*.mat)